-Operationally, the administration of the Fund is undertaken by Surrey County Council supported by a small 'in-house' capacity within London Borough of Hillingdon.
+Operationally, the administration of the Fund is undertaken by Orbis with a delegation agreement in place with Surrey County Council, supported by a small 'in-house' capacity within London Borough of Hillingdon.

-The London Borough of Hillingdon will look for opportunities to work collaboratively with other Administering Authorities so as to reduce development costs and enhance the quality of information.
+The London Borough of Hillingdon will look for opportunities to work collaboratively with other Administering Authorities to reduce development costs and enhance the quality of information.
 This might include:

-working with other administering authorities through the Pensions Officer Group networks to produce communications, which can then be customised further where necessary to the needs of the London Borough of Hillingdon Pension Fund participating in joint training sessions with other administering authorities.
+- working with other administering authorities through the Pensions Officer Group networks to produce communications, which can then be customised further where necessary to the needs of the London Borough of Hillingdon Pension Fund - Utilising economies of scale though procurement of services with other Orbis managed funds - participating in joint training sessions with other administering authorities.